 Electronics and Fish Finders

 Modern bass boats often come equipped with high-tech gadgets.
 While these can significantly improve your fishing success, they also add to the cost.
+You can always order a boat with no electronics and add them yourself later.
+Work with your dealer on electronics upgrades.
 Common electronics include:

 Top 3 Bass Boats Offering Value